When most people think of diabetes, they think of blood sugar checks, insulin shots, and careful management of diet.

 When you have a condition like diabetes that is so closely tied to nutrition, it is no surprise that managing its side effects will require a proper diet.

 Diabetic neuropathy, while not reversible, can get worse.
-So the more you do to manage your sugar in the early stages of the condition, the less impact it will have.
+So the more you do to manage your sugar in the early stages of the condition, the

 - Eat a balanced diet with measured carbohydrate intake and appropriate portion sizes.